Governor Greg Abbott smacks down obstreperous Democrats in Texas

 "I expect legislators to have worked out their differences prior to arriving back at the Capitol so that they can hit the ground running to pass legislation related to these emergency items and other priority legislation.
 During the special session, we will continue to advance policies that put the people of Texas first."

-What we’re seeing here, of course, is another example of leftist double standards: The same political party that is working hard to destroy the congressional filibuster, which gives the minority party the ability to withstand the mob when the Senate is fairly evenly divided, suddenly becomes loud and proud in its minority party stance and will block popular legislation to make its point.
+What we're seeing here is another example of leftist double-standards: the same political party that is working hard to destroy the congressional filibuster, which gives the minority party the ability to withstand the mob when the Senate is fairly evenly divided, suddenly becomes loud and proud in its minority party stance and will block popular legislation to make its point.

-Of course, what’s really going on (I hope) is that Democrats are making these frantic, theatrical stands because they know that they will be relegated to the minority across America if they can no longer rely on election fraud to get them into office or to pass their initiatives.
+What's really going on (I hope) is that Democrats are making these frantic, theatrical stands because they know they will be relegated to the minority across America if they can no longer rely on election fraud to get them into office or to pass their initiatives.